Mohammad Gharazi: 2013 presidential campaign

-Gharazi run for President of Iran as an independent in the 2013 election, having announced his candidacy on 8 May 2013.
+Gharazi ran for President of Iran as an independent in the 2013 election, having announced his candidacy on 8 May 2013.
 His candidacy was approved by Guardian Council.
 He was the only independent candidate approved to run in the presidential election.
 However, he was regarded as one of the dark horses in the election.
 He won the sixth place in the election, receiving only 446,015 votes.